MykleR/minishell/README.md

    - Tokens are analyzed according to LALR(1) grammar rules
    - Action and GOTO tables drive the parser's state transitions
    - Action table has 4 states / Shift, Reduce, Accept, Error (empty cell)
-   - Syntax errors are detected and reported easily thanks to the Error state
+   -  Syntax errors can be precisely located and reported easily thanks to the Error state

 3. **AST Construction**
    - As grammar rules are recognized, corresponding AST nodes are created